 Temporarily scaling up a production site for an upcoming holiday season, for example, is difficult and not very cost-effective in the dedicated server infrastructure world.
 To balance this, customers often over-provision their physical infrastructure which means that most times during the year, they are paying for unused capacity.

 Case Study Example

-Three years ago, we had an Oracle Commerce client who ran their store in our datacenter on traditional physical infrastructure.
+Three years ago, we had an Oracle Commerce client who ran their store in our data center on traditional physical infrastructure.
 Anticipating the year-end holiday rush, we meticulously planned their capacity based on the projected campaigns and were well-prepared.
 What we didn’t know is that the merchant would run a flash sale, discounting a product usually sold for a few hundred dollars to a mere few dollars.
-Customers came in droves, and within 15 minutes the traffic spiked over 800%.
+Customers came in droves, and within 15 minutes the traffic spiked by over 800%.
 This severe strain on the system caused some issues.